 PHILADELPHIA, PA - Here’s a brief lowdown on the city’s history, food, neighborhoods, sports, beer and other key areas of interest:

 Philadelphia is the birthplace of the United States and the country’s first World Heritage City.
-Our Founding Fathers met, discussed, debated and formed a new country in Philadelphia.
-The two most important documents in our history, the Declaration of Independence and U.S. Constitution, were drafted and signed here.
-Independence Hall, one of only 20 World Heritage sites in the country, stands just steps away from the mighty Liberty Bell, a symbol of the abolitionist movement.
+Our Founding Fathers met, discussed, debated, and formed a new country in Philadelphia.
+The two most important documents in our history, the Declaration of Independence and the U.S. Constitution, were drafted and signed here.
+Independence Hall, one of only 20 World Heritage Sites in the country, stands just steps away from the mighty Liberty Bell, a symbol of the abolitionist movement.

 The independent streak that forged a new nation lives on today.
-It’s a distinctly Philly attitude and a forward-looking promise that’s obvious in the city’s independent shops, owner-run restaurants, artist collaboratives and grassroots innovation and tech movements.
+It’s a distinctly Philly attitude and a forward-looking promise that’s obvious in the city’s independent shops, owner-run restaurants, artist collaboratives, and grassroots innovation and tech movements.
 Also, See...
 Philadelphia historical Timeline From 1681 To 1801

 Philadelphia bursts with beauty inside and out.
-The region is home to one of the country’s top five art museums (Philadelphia Museum of Art); the world’s greatest collection of impressionist, post-impressionist and modern works (Barnes Foundation); an internationally lauded public arts initiative (Mural Arts Philadelphia); and under-the-radar gems.
+The region is home to one of the country’s top five art museums (Philadelphia Museum of Art); the world’s most excellent collection of impressionist, post-impressionist and modern works (Barnes Foundation); an internationally lauded public art initiative (Mural Arts Philadelphia); and under-the-radar gems.

 There should be a championship event just for Philadelphia’s food.
 Chefs choose Philadelphia for their passion projects; it’s where they can run their (usually small) restaurants and fully commit to their vision.
-As such, there’s a lot of good food to eat here, and there’s a story behind every dish.
+As such, there’s much good food to eat here, and there’s a story behind every dish.

 Philadelphia is a city of neighborhoods—personality-packed districts inside and surrounding Center City.
-Each neighborhood has its own history, storied streets, buzzed-about restaurants, artistic expressions, parks and festivals.
+Each area has its history, storied streets, buzzed-about restaurants, artistic expressions, parks, and festivals.

 Recently, Kensington and Point Breeze have grown into newer development stories thanks to the momentum from neighboring Fishtown and Graduate Hospital, respectively.